Image Optimization with Astro: Building a Reusable Component

 Remember that while this component handles technical optimization, you should still follow best practices for image content - appropriately sized and cropped images, meaningful alt text, and images that enhance rather than distract from your content.

-Give the OptimizedImage
+OptimizedImage

 component a try in your Astro project, and watch your performance metrics improve!